zk-passport/openpassport/contracts/README.md

-# Proof of Passport Contracts
+# OpenPassport Contracts

-Contracts for Proof of Passport.
+Contracts for OpenPassport.

 Try running some of the following tasks: